liuyunxiong/rtmpsharp/readme.md

 }
 ```

+## Detailed Documentation

+Detailed API docs and examples are coming soon; they're temporarily blocked on the open sourcing of some internal
+documentation generation tooling.

 ## Changes From v0.1

 `rtmpsharp` v0.2 is a significant upgrade from v0.1 - a large portion of the code base has been revised and rewritten.